vincentskele/volt/README.md

 # Volt

-Volt is an open source Discord bot and Web Dashboard designed by RoboDAO for RoboDAO to provide a fun and interactive Discord point system paired with a basic UI.
+Volt is an open source Discord bot and Web Dashboard designed by RoboDAO for RoboDAO to provide a fun and interactive Discord Volt system paired with a basic UI.

 ## Features
-- **Points System**: Manage points with commands like deposit, withdraw, and transfer.
+- **Volt System**: Manage Volts with commands like deposit, withdraw, and give.
-- **Admin Tools**: Grant points or items, create or remove items, and manage users and jobs.
 - **Shop System**: Buy, sell, and redeem items.
-- **Jobs**: Assign jobs to users for rewards.
+- **Jobs**: Assign jobs to Solarians for Volts.
-- **Web UI**: Dynamic dashboard page.
+- **Web UI**: Dynamic dashboard page including leaderboard, adminlist, shop, job list, giveaway list, and daily task page.
+User instructions are also described in the dashboard.

 ## Prerequisites
 Ensure your environment meets the following requirements before setting up PizzaBot: